BCV-Uniandes/ESCAPE/README.md

 ## ESCAPE Baseline

 The **ESCAPE Baseline** is a dual-branch transformer architecture designed to classify antimicrobial peptides (AMPs) using both sequence and structural information.
 It processes amino acid sequences through a transformer encoder and structural representations through a second branch that encodes peptide distance matrices.
 These two modalities are fused using a bidirectional cross-attention mechanism, enabling the model to capture both biological context and spatial structure.
-This approach leads to state-of-the-art performance on the ESCAPE Benchmark across multiple AMP functional classes.
+This approach achieves state-of-the-art overall performance on the ESCAPE Benchmark, outperforming existing methods in both F1-score and mean Average Precision.

 <p align="center">
 <img src="Figures/Archutecture_ESCAPE.png" width="800">